 That, and the Faun's not the most honest fairy in the movie.

-It's been three years since I've seen the movie too, but I still remember that scene and how it looked.
-The thought definitely occurred to me "Well if it's just a drop..." but I felt like I was looking at two characters neither of whom believed for a moment that it was really just a drop.
+Looking at two characters, neither believed for a moment that it was really just a drop.
 The Faun had been acting creepier and creepier and now was acting extra creepy.
 And he had a HUGE knife.
-I think if he'd had a needle I'd have felt quite differently.
+If he'd had a needle instead one would interpret it quite differently.

 Exactly.
-And she passed the Secret Test Of Characer because she didn't blindly do what she was told, a theme raised when the doctor was speaking to Vidal.
+And she passed the Secret Test of Character because she didn't blindly do what she was told, a theme raised when the doctor was speaking to Vidal.

 Magically tempting food maybe?
 Or the fact it's a huge feast and she IS hungry.
 Not just 'oh growly tummy' hungry but "when the hell was the last time I had an actual meal can I even remember what that tastes like?" hungry.

-The food is enchanted — I'm always surprised by how many people don't get that.
+The food is enchanted, no?
 Look at the way she suddenly turns toward the grapes and the camera does a little sweeping pan to follow her gaze, with the Universal Standard Harp of Magical Mischief playing in the soundtrack.
-Genre Blind yourself.
+Genre Blind, yourself.

-I posted this in the main page, but whether it will stay there is anyone's guess.
 Ofelia's acting like a character in certain fairy tales, which makes sense because she believes herself to be a fairy tale princess.
-In some fairy tales (but not all), the main character will fail to listen to advice, or do something they were told specifically not to do—and in the tales I can remember the reasoning is rather stupid, like not covering up the cage of a bird because it's too pretty (resulting in the bird's singing and alerting everyone in the castle that it's being stolen—admittably birds will still make SOME noise when they're covered, but not as much when they aren't!).
+In some fairy tales (but not all,) the main character will fail to listen to advice, or do something they were told specifically not to do — and in the tales I can remember the reasoning is rather stupid, like not covering up the cage of a bird because it's too pretty (resulting in the bird's singing and alerting everyone in the castle that it's being stolen — admittedly birds will still make SOME noise when they're covered, but not as much when they aren't!)
 And yes, if there is a person who is guiding the main character in their quests, they will get VERY pissed off about this.
 In some cases the tale ends here, but if it doesn't, the main character must do something to redeem themselves in the eyes of their quest-giver.
 Usually just listening to the instructions and following them to the letter is good enough, though sometimes (like in Ofelia's case) something more extreme is required.
-So Ofelia is just acting in accordance with the fairy-tale princess that she believes she is—and in her case, she's the kind of fairy tale character that messes up once in a while, because nobody's perfect.
+So Ofelia is just acting in accordance with the fairy-tale princess that she believes she is — and in her case, she's the kind of fairy tale character that messes up once in a while, because nobody's perfect.
 It took me a while to realize this, and I have read *tons* of fairy tales.

-The second time I saw the movie, I read it as a parallel to Ofelia's mother marrying Captain Vidal, and buying into his luxury, power, and prestige, even though she has to know something of what a monster he is.
+You can also read the movie as a parallel to Ofelia's mother marrying Captain Vidal, and buying into his luxury, power, and prestige, even though she has to know something of what a monster he is.
 She let greed overrule fear, and Ofelia did the same.

-I think it's worth noting what happened right before she notices the grapes.
+It's worth noting what happened right before she notices the grapes.
 The fairies direct her to the wrong door.
 She ignores them and she gets the dagger.
 In that instance disobedience turns out to be the right choice.
-It's not much of a stretch to imagine that she thought the fairies (and by extension the Faun) were misdirecting her when they tried to stop her eating the grapes
+It's not much of a stretch to imagine that she thought the fairies (and by extension the Faun) were misdirecting her when they tried to stop her eating the grapes.

 Captain Vidal barely acknowledges Ofelia's existence unless she does something wrong, but it's pretty weird that her mother, Mercedes or anybody else doesn't have problem with her just wandering around alone in the woods filled with partisans at the height of civil war.